 Restart IIS or reboot the Exchange Server host.

-Now open the browser and login to the Exchange Admin Center (EAC) using the link https://ex2016.contoso.com/ECP.
+Now open your browser and sign-in to the Exchange Admin Center (EAC).
 Select Servers item in the left pane and click Virtual Directories in the top menu.
-In the Select Server field, select the name of the Exchange host on which you recreated the virtual directories.
-Verify that all the Exchange virtual directories you re-created earlier are now displayed in the EAC console.
+In the Select Server field, select the name of the Exchange host on which you have recreated the virtual directories.
+Check that all the Exchange virtual directories that you re-created are now displayed in the EAC console.

 New-OwaVirtualDirectory: An Error Occurred While Creating the IIS Virtual Directory

-In some cases, when re-creating a virtual directory in Exchange using New-OwaVirtualDirectory or New-OwaVirtualDirectory cmdlets, you may receive an error:
+In some cases, you may receive an error when you recreate a virtual directory in Exchange by using the New-OwaVirtualDirectory or New-OwaVirtualDirectory cmdlets:

 An error occurred while creating the IIS virtual directory `IIS://Exch2016/W3SVC/1/ROOT/ECP’